FsB99/phpdeskapp/README.md

 # PHPDeskApp
-PHPDeskApp is a php desktop web app launcher in binary, it used existing user browser and running a basic PHP tcp server.
+PHPDeskApp is a proof of concept php desktop web app launcher in binary, it used existing user browser and running a basic PHP tcp server.

 # Get Started
 Modify the index.php as you like, to build it into phar file, run this command on console: